omrdk/qopenai/README.md

 ## `Description`

-Unofficial OpenAI QML plugin/C++ library that could be used in Qt-based projects.
+An OpenAI QML plugin that could be used in Qt-based projects.

 ## `Features`